 "For Cause Testing" provides the faculty with a means to identify drug and/or alcohol affected students who may pose a danger to themselves, others, or patients under their care, in the performance of their duties in the clinical area or affiliating agencies.
 In addition, the testing may be requested when the student is attending class/clinical or present on Campus or the properties of any clinical affiliate(s).
-The faculty and staff attended a training program presented by the Employee Assistance Program of Sovah Health - Danville on the signs and symptoms of substance abuse/chemical dependency.

-- a.
-If a student exhibits behaviors indicative of the possibility of illegal or unauthorized involvement with drugs or alcohol, or a noticeable odor of drugs or alcohol on the student is noticed, the School will conduct the investigation deemed appropriate to determine whether corrective action is needed.
-The School maintains the discretion to take whatever corrective action deemed appropriate under the particular circumstances. - b.
-Instructor(s) will maintain records of observations of student behaviors, which indicate the possibility of illegal or unauthorized involvement with drugs and alcohol.
-It may be appropriate to meet with the student and discuss the observations and consider various explanations for the behaviors. - c.
-If a pattern of suspicious behavior develops (see INDICATORS OF SUSPECTED CHEMICAL SUBSTANCE ABUSE in this handbook), the student will be confronted with the suspicious behavior and requested to have drug testing at that time.
-In addition, if a student exhibits behaviors in the clinical or classroom setting indicative of the possibility of substance abuse, the student will be confronted with the behaviors and requested to have immediate testing for drug and alcohol abuse.
-The student will be counseled as to the seriousness of the observed behaviors and how these behaviors affect performance and patient care. - d.
-Drug and alcohol testing will be required of a student if the School is notified internally or externally of the possibility of substance abuse.
-The student will be confronted with the allegation and requested to undergo immediate drug and/or alcohol testing. - e.
-The student will not be permitted to return to clinical until the Program Director or designee receives the testing result. - f.
-Any Applicant/Student who tests positive for an illegal drug or a legal drug which the student is using in a nonprescribed manner will be dismissed and will not be eligible for admission / re-admission to the School at any time. - g.
-If a student is deemed to be under the influence during clinical or class, the faculty member(s) will request the student's keys to prevent him/her from driving.
-The faculty in this case reserves the right to contact the students' parents, guardian or significant other to request that the student be provided transportation home in order to prevent harm to the student or others.
-If a student refuses, the Program Director will notify local law enforcement of the time and location so that they may deal with this student officially.
+- If a student exhibits behaviors indicative of the possibility of illegal or unauthorized involvement with drugs or alcohol, or a noticeable odor of drugs or alcohol on the student is noticed, the school will conduct the investigation deemed appropriate to determine whether corrective action is needed. - Instructor(s) will maintain records of observations of student behaviors, which indicate the possibility of illegal or unauthorized involvement with drugs and alcohol.
+It may be appropriate to meet with the student, discuss the observations, and consider various explanations for the behaviors. - Drug and alcohol testing will be required if the behaviors and observations of the student are indicative of the possibility of illegal or unauthorized drug/alcohol use.
+The student will be confronted with the allegation and requested to undergo immediate drug and/or alcohol testing.

-h.
-It is our goal to protect the student and the general public from potential harm.
+- The student will not be permitted to return until the Program Director or designee receives the testing result. - Any student who tests positive for an illegal drug or a legal drug which the student is using in a non-prescribed manner will be dismissed and will not be eligible for admission / re-admission to the school at any time. - If a student is deemed to be under the influence during clinical or class, the faculty member(s) will request the student's keys to prevent him/her from driving.
+The faculty in this case reserves the right to contact the students' parents, guardian or significant other to request that the student be provided transportation home to prevent harm to the student or others.
+If a student refuses, the Program Director will notify local law enforcement of the time and location so that they may deal with this student officially. - It is our goal to protect the student and the public from potential harm.